kazurayam/UsingAwsSdkInKatalonStudio/README.md

 My [*Visual Testing in Katalon Studio*](https://forum.katalon.com/t/visual-testing-in-katalon-studio/13361) project enabled me to do visual regression testing.
 It compares 2 URLs of my AUT (production & development) in a time-slicing manner.

 Now I have a plan to develop another way of visual regression testing.
 New katalon project will do it chronologically.
-It will compare the current URL with the set of screenshots taken previously --- taken 3 hours ago, taken yesterday evening, or taken last week.
+It will compare the current URL with the set of screen shots taken previously --- taken 3 hours ago, taken yesterday evening, or taken last week.
 This feature would enable me to check the system's stability before/after application upgrades.
-I would be able to automatically compare hundreds of pages against the previous images taken before.
+I would be able to automatically compare hundreds of pages against the previous images taken before the work.

-But this new idea causes a blocking issue for me.
-I need to store a lot of versions of screenshots.
-Driving the chronological test in a Continuous Integration system will result huge number of screen shot files.
-How can I *manage* the accumulated screenshot files?
+But this new idea brings a blocking issue to me.
+I need to store a lot of versions of screen shots.
+Driving the chronological test in a Continuous Integration system will result huge number of screen shot files (over 10000 easily).
+How can I *manage* the accumulated screen shot files?
 One idea has come up to my mind.
-How about uploading screenshot files into Amazon S3?
+Why not using Cloud Storage service such as Amazon S3?

-S3 seems to be promising for me.
-With S3, I do not have to worry about the storage capacity, it's cheap, files older than 1 month will be automatically deleted, ... etc.
+Cloud Storage seems to be promising for me.
+With it, I do not have to worry about the capacity, it's cheap, files older than 1 month will be automatically deleted, ... etc.

 Therefore I want my Katalon Studio project calls *AWS Java SDK for S3* so that it can transport screenshot files to and from Amazon S3.